HimbeerserverDE/www/static/md/srvre/kernel/wiki/vfs.md

 The `/process` directory provides information about as well as control interfaces to processes and threads, including the caller.

+* `/process/create`: A [hook](#hook) that adds a new process to the scheduler, returning its ID.
+The extra data is the null-terminated path of the program to start.

 ### `/process/self`

 The `/process/self` subdirectory provides information about as well as control